netdata/netdata/docs/Running-behind-nginx.md

 After making changes to the configuration files:

-- test Nginx configuration with `nginx -t`
+- Test Nginx configuration with `nginx -t`.

-- restart Nginx to effect the change with `/etc/init.d/nginx restart` or `service nginx restart`.
+- Restart Nginx to effect the change with `/etc/init.d/nginx restart` or `service nginx restart`.

 ## Ways to access Netdata via Nginx